 - In our core business, to maintain an excellent level of user experience as our tools grow and acquire new features to satisfy customer demand.

 We want to help our users solve their problems.
 If you can help us, to solve our users problems, we want to hear from you.
 To get a taste of what it's like being a User Experience Designer at Red Gate, check out our UX blog.

 What makes you Red Gate's User Experience Designer?

-- You’re able to work across multiple platforms (desktop, web, mobile) and quickly learn to work with new ones too.
+- You're able to work on desktop (but also web) and quickly learn to work with other platforms, too.

 - You're able to work well with developers, technical authors, and testers in small project teams where you're able to advocate the user's perspective.

 - Your clear and concise communication skills mean you're able to provide rationale and build consensus for design solutions.

 - Your knowledge of user-centred design methods and tools is excellent.

 - You know your way around facilitating collaborative design sessions and workshops.